SakshiSatpathy/ReadMe/README.md

 **Autoencoders:** Implemented pretraining models with unsupervised learning and evaluating the learned representations with a linear classifier.
 Specifically, we will implemented three different architectures: Vanilla Autoencoder, Denoising Autoencoder, and Masked Autoencoder.

+HW6:

+**LSTMs:** Implemented simple RNNs and LSTMs (Long short-term memory neural networks with feedback connections), then explored how gradients flow through these different networks.

+**RNN for Last Name Classification:** Trained a neural network to predict the probable language of origin for a given last name / family name in Latin alphabets.
+Firstly, preprocessed raw text data for suitable input into an RNN and LSTM.
+Then utilized PyTorch to train the recurrent neural network models.
+Finally, evaluated models’ performance and made predictions on unseen data.

 ## 2) CompSci C100 (Principles and Techniques of Data Science)

 **(a) Email Spam Filter:** Built a filter after training data (reading, cleaning, feature engineering, modelling, fitting, split+testing) on logistic classifier.
 Bettered the model after extensive feature engineering through correlation plotting and visualization to eliminate multicollinearity, also using cross-validation and regularization during the multiple rounds of training to minimize bias and variance on unseen data.
 Achieved 99% training accuracy and 98% test accuracy.